DjangoGirls/tutorial/en/deploy/README.md

     $ git remote add origin https://github.com/<your-github-username>/my-first-blog.git
     $ git push -u origin master

-Enter your github username and password, and you should see something like this:
+Enter your GitHub username and password, and you should see something like this:

     Username for 'https://github.com': hjwp
     Password for 'https://hjwp@github.com':